 These findings have been enough for some of the most well-known organizations to leave the review process behind, but there’s one magic word that keeps us holding on to the hope that it’s not all a waste — annual.
 The problem is that many organizations allow 12 months of achievements and struggles to be rolled into one, hour-long meeting held at the end of the year.

-Instead of allowing such an influential meeting to only happen one time in a 12-month span, have shorter, goal-focused check-ins every 2 or 3 months.
+Instead of allowing such an influential meeting to only happen one time in a 12-month span, performance appraisal best practices indicate that shorter, goal-focused check-ins every two or three months are more effective.
 This will cut back on the preparation stress managers feel and will ensure your employees are getting more accurate, up-to-date discussions around their own performance.

-When organizations learn that the annual review should be replaced by continuous feedback, the general consensus is that planning more meetings than the usual annual one is going to lead to less time and more stress.
-Managers will need to add more strategy to their schedule and make time for regular meetings.
+When organizations learn that performance review process best practices indicate that the annual review should be replaced by continuous feedback, the general consensus is that planning more meetings than the usual annual one is going to lead to less time and more stress.
+Managers will need to add more strategies to their schedules and make time for regular meetings.
 And this can very well become the case if leadership doesn’t make goals a foundation in performance.

 Bonus Content: Download our Ultimate 2020 Guide to Performance Reviews

-For example, if you’re allowing time to be the factor that you build performance reviews around, teams will be scheduling strict half hour meetings every month without a real reason to be sitting down.
-However, if you build performance around an employee’s goals, managers will be able to schedule performance reviews around deadlines and objectives.
-There will be a clear focus for each meeting and conversation will be fueled by actual examples, accomplishments, mistakes and all the things in between.
+For example, if you’re allowing time to be the factor that you build performance reviews around, teams will be scheduling strict half-hour meetings every month without a real reason to be sitting down.
+However, if you build performance conversations around an employee’s goals, managers will be able to schedule performance reviews around deadlines and objectives.
+There will be a clear focus for each meeting and conversation will be fueled by actual examples, accomplishments, mistakes, and all the things in between.
 Meetings won’t be pointless or boxes to check in task lists.

 Negative feedback or conversations focused on mistakes are just as difficult for managers to conduct as they are for employees to hear.
-That’s why they’re often pushed aside or worse, simply notes left on a file to be discussed at a later performance meeting.
+That’s why the conversations have often been put off or the error noted in a file to be discussed at a later performance meeting.
 While it might be tempting to let the dust settle on a tough situation, you are doing a disservice to your team.

-When a mistake is made, schedule a few series of meetings.
+When a mistake is made, performance review best practices recommend scheduling a series of meetings.
 The first one should occur immediately with the intent to find a solution that leadership and the responsible party can enact.
-The next meeting should be scheduled for the next week, when the solution is in full swing.
-It should focus on the mistake made and how it can be avoided in the future.
+The next meeting should be scheduled for the next week when the solution is in full swing.
+It should focus on the mistake made and how to avoid it in the future.
 The last meeting should happen after the problem has been solved and will serve as a progress check for the employee and manager.